-A 'W' or 'WF' grade is considered an attempted and unearned grade and impacts Maximum Timeframe and PACE when determining if a student is making SAP.
-The 'W' grade has no impact on GPA.
-However, 'WF' does affect cumulative GPA just life an 'F' grade would.
+A "W" grade is considered an attempted and unearned grade and impacts Maximum Timeframe and PACE when determining if a student is making SAP.

 RETURNING FROM OFFICIAL WITHDRAWAL (READMITS)

 Students returning to DigiPen after an official withdrawal who were considered "SAP ineligible" for the term in which they withdrew will need to submit an appeal to the Office of Financial Aid in order to be considered for federal and state aid.